elch10/CS231n-2017-Summary/README.md

   - An idea of using NN has been proposed on 2015 based on gradient ascent and called it "Neural Texture Synthesis"
     - It depends on something called Gram matrix.
     ![](Images/Gram.png)
+    So, this somehow captures some second order statistics about which features, in that feature map tend to activate to together at different spacial positions.
     ![](Images/Neural-Texture-Synthesis.png)
     ![](Images/Neural-Texture-Synthesis-Example.png)